Private credit

 Market opportunity

-Many private debt strategies focus on investing in middle market companies, which represent a sizable opportunity.
-In the U.S. there are nearly 200,000 middle market businesses generating annual revenues ranging from $10 million to $1 billion that together employ about 48 million people.²
+Many private credit strategies focus on investing in middle market companies, which represent a sizable opportunity.
+In the U.S. there are nearly 200,000 middle market businesses generating annual revenues ranging from $10 million to $1 billion that together employ about 48 million people.2

-Types of private debt strategies
+Types of private credit strategies

 Direct lending strategies primarily focus on providing loans to private U.S. middle market companies.
 Regulations following the financial crisis reduced the capacity commercial banks had to lend to many of these businesses.
 As a result, non-bank lenders such as hedge funds and institutional private debt managers have helped fill that void.